iferdel/sensor-data-streaming-pubsub/README.md

 <details>
 <summary><strong>:elephant: :tiger: Database Schema</strong></summary>

-The beauty of [TimescaleDB](https://www.timescale.com/) is that it’s built on top of PostgreSQL, allowing us to use SQL and thus embrace core principles of relational databases, such as normalization.
+The beauty of [TimescaleDB](https://www.timescale.com/) lies in its foundation on PostgreSQL, allowing us to leverage SQL and embrace core relational database principles, such as normalization.
+While it is well known that relational databases are typically unfitted for time-series data, TimescaleDB extends PostgreSQL to overcome this limitation, making projects like this a clear testament to its capability.

-In PostgreSQL, the collection of databases in a server instance is called *cluster*.
-The cluster for this project consist in two databases, one for the project itself called `iot` and other database for monitoring the postgres cluster statistics called `monitoring`.
-The former uses `autoexplain`, `timescaledb` and `postgis` extensions, the latter uses `pg_stat_statements`, `pg_stat_kcache` along with timescaledb for real-time monitoring of these stats.
+In PostgreSQL, the collection of databases within a server instance is referred to as a *cluster*.
+The cluster for this project consist of two databases: one named `iot`, dedicated to the project itself, and another named `monitoring`, used for tracking PostgreSQL cluster statistics.
+The formar utilizes the `autoexplain`, `timescaledb`, and `postgis` extensions, while the latter employs `pg_stat_statements`, `pg_stat_kcache`, and `timescaledb` to enable real-time monitoring of database statistics.

 Postgres manages access permissions using the [`ROLE`](https://www.postgresql.org/docs/current/user-manag.html) terminology.
-In this cluster these are the roles in play:
+In this cluster, the following roles are defined:
-- `iot`: superuser-like user - for security reasons, avoids having around a postgres user.
+- `iot`: A superuser-like role—used instead of the default `postgres` role as a security measure.
-- `iot_app`: user with permissions to operate over iot database in the whole CRUD spectrum.
+- `iot_app`: A role with full CRUD permissions on the iot database.
-- `iot_replication`: user responsible for replication of the database if needed.
+- `iot_replication`: A role responsible for database replication, if needed.
-- `iot_readonly`: readonly over iot database.
+- `iot_readonly`: A role with read-only access to the iot database.
-- `iot_monitoring`: user with permissions to operate over monitoring database (and thus with stats extensions)
+- `iot_monitoring`: A role with permissions to operate on the monitoring database, including access to the stats extensions data.

-*The public schema from iot database is revoked to public user as a well known good practice*
+*As a security best practice, the public schema in the iot database has had its default permissions revoked for the public role.*

 ![iot-db-erd](./assets/db-iot-erd.drawio.svg)

 > [Timescale hypertables do not support primary keys](https://stackoverflow.com/a/77463051).
 This is because the underlying data must be partitioned to several physical PostgreSQL tables.
 Partitioned look-ups cannot support a primary key, but a [composite primary key](https://docs.timescale.com/use-timescale/latest/schema-management/about-constraints/#about-constraints) of together unique columns could be used.